DSaunders/EasyEvents/readme.md

 ## Processors

-Add processors to your streams that run for each event put on a stream.
+Processors run for every event added to a given stream.

 Use processors to raise new events, project data out into a read model used for reporting, or just to write to a log.